-List of American and Canadian cities by number of major professional sports franchises explained
+List of U.S. and Canadian cities by number of major professional sports teams explained

-This is a list of metropolitan areas in the United States and Canada categorized by the number of major professional sports franchises in their metropolitan areas.
+This is a list of urban areas in the United States and Canada categorized by the number of major professional sports teams in their urban areas.

 Major professional sports leagues